ImperialX-savage/Diabetic_retinopathy_detection/README.md

 I propose a novel and efficient method to diagnose retinopathy from retinal fundas images using SVM and KNN algorithms.

-We also try out deep learning based solutions with grad cam scores to show the area of interest from the model pov.
+I also try out deep learning based solutions with grad cam scores to show the area of interest from the model pov.